 It is important to use common sense when trick-or-treating.
 Only go to people's homes that are decorated and well-lit, indicating that they are participating in the holiday.
 Avoid cutting across people's lawns and instruct your trick-or-treaters to be polite and say "thank you".

 What You Give Out and What Your Kids Get

 You want to make sure roaming ghosts and goblins are safe when they visit your home.
 When the porch light at a home is left on, trick-or-treaters are considered invitees.
 In such instances, a homeowner owes these roaming candy seekers the level of reasonable care determined by "ordinary negligence".
 As such, the homeowner must provide adequate lighting and warn pedestrians of hazards, such as damage to walkways or steps.
-On the other hand, a homeowner who leaves their porch light off has not invited trick-or-treaters onto their property and their duty of care fall under "gross negligence".
-Unfortunately, avoidable injuries can occur on Halloween when a homeowner decides to become pranksters and seeks to scare the "trick" out of the neighborhood kids.
+On the other hand, a homeowner who leaves their porch light off has not invited trick-or-treaters onto their property and their duty of care falls under "gross negligence".
+Unfortunately, avoidable injuries can occur on Halloween when a homeowner decides to become prankster and seeks to scare the "trick" out of the neighborhood kids.
 Depending on the facts surrounding an injury, the homeowner may have inadvertently breached their duty and may be legally liable for damages.

-This Holiday Season, we recommend that homeowners, parents and kids alike use common sense, stay alert, and work hard to keep this fun time of year safe for everyone.
+This Holiday Season, we recommend that homeowners, parents, and kids alike use common sense, stay alert, and work hard to keep this fun time of year safe for everyone.